phuse-org/SENDConform/doc/SHACL-AnimalSubject-ReferenceInterval-Details.md

 * A Reference Start Date must be in `xsd:date` format.
 * A Reference End Date must be in `xsd:date` format.

+Additional dates can be assessed by adding additional predicates as `sh:targetObjectsOf` if the date follows through the path `time:inXSDDate`.

 <pre class='shacl'>
 study:hasTypeXsdDate-Date a sh:NodeShape ;
   sh:targetObjectsOf time:hasBeginning ;